LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - If different TX and RX frequencies are set, and the currently selected input is set to RX, changing the RX frequency will also change the TX frequency, and the difference between the RX and TX frequency will be maintained if possible.

-The only case where the frequency difference **will not be maintained** is if the TX frequency goes outside of the range of frequencies supported by the radio hardware.
+The only case where the frequency difference **will not be maintained** is if the TX frequency goes outside the range of frequencies supported by the radio hardware.

 #### Spectrum sweep scan<!-- linebreak -->

 - Press and hold the **Hash** # key to enter Spectrum sweep scan mode.

 The radio then starts scanning a band of frequencies centered on the current Rx frequency, and displays the signal strength in the forum of a spectrum amplitude graph.
 The bandwidth of the scan is shown in the top left corner of the display e.g. +/- 800kHz